deepgenerativemodels/default-project/README.md

 ```

 # Acknowledgement
-The baseline model architecture is based off of the Residual SNGAN implementation from [Mimicry: Towards the Reproducibility of GAN Research](https://github.com/kwotsin/mimicry).
+The baseline model is based on the Residual SNGAN implementation from [Mimicry: Towards the Reproducibility of GAN Research](https://github.com/kwotsin/mimicry).